 - Exterior and service doors shall be galvanized, solid core, flush steel.
 All exterior doors shall be insulated metal or aluminum storefront doors, with adequate weather stripping utilized to conserve energy. - 2.
 CN8-6: Exterior wood doors are prohibited. - 3.
-Glass shall be thermal safety glass and non-reflective. - Overhead and/or double doors shall be provided on all loading docks.
+Glass shall be thermal safety glass and non-reflective. - 4.
+Overhead and/or double doors shall be provided on all loading docks.
 Overhead doors shall be at least eight (8) feet high and ten (10) feet wide.
 Larger doors may be required, depending upon the function of the building. - Exterior building entrance doors shall have electronic card access with override mechanical access for Great Grand Master Keys.
-GGM override is required on all exterior access controlled doors.
-All ADA hardware shall interface with the electronic card access control system.
+GGM override is required on all exterior ac-